zhernandez2/AutonomizeQa/README.md

 ### Safety & Privacy Testing

-Additional test cases have been created to safeguard member/patient safety and privacy:
+Proposed test cases for safeguarding member/patient safety and privacy compliance:
-- HIPAA compliance validation
+- **HIPAA Compliance**: PHI encryption in transit and at rest
+- **Access Control**: Role-based access (RBAC) with audit trails
-- PHI (Protected Health Information) handling
+- **Audit Logging**: Comprehensive PHI access tracking
-- Data encryption validation
+- **Patient Safety**: Critical risk alert accuracy and validation
-- Access control verification
-- Audit logging
-- Data retention policies
-- Consent management

-See `docs/test_cases/safety_privacy.md` for detailed test cases.
+- **Data Protection**: Encryption standards and secure transmission
+- **Regulatory Compliance**: HITECH Act breach notification requirements

+These test cases are documented in `docs/test_cases/safety_privacy.md` and would be implemented once core agent and model integration testing is validated.
+They represent critical requirements for a production healthcare system.

 ### Reporting